NYCPlanning/Geosupport-UPG/docs/appendices/appendix09.md

  <tr>
    <td class="topVerticalTD"><b>1ABLVERSION=V</b></td>
-   <td>Specifies that standard processing is to be performed for Functions 1A and BL (<a href="/chapters/chapterVI/section08/">see ChapterVI.8</a>).
+   <td>Specifies that standard processing is to be performed for Functions 1A and BL (<a href="../../chapters/chapterVI/section08/">see ChapterVI.8</a>).
 The 1ABLVERSION control entry is valid only for Functions 1A and BL, and is required for the MSW format.
 The only valid variable value for this control entry is STANDARD or S, and is self-explanatory.
 Note: Legacy has been discontinued..</td>
  </tr>

 </table>

-## <center>Table A9-2:  Summary of GBAT Control Entries by Keyword</center>
+## <span id="appendix09.2"><center>Table A9-2:  Summary of GBAT Control Entries by Keyword</center></span>

 This table lists all of the control entries alphabetically by keyword, indicates their coding formats, their allowable and default variable values, and the Geosupport functions for which each control entry or combination of control entry and variable value is valid.
 Control entry variables are indicated using ‘S’ and ‘L’ to represent the starting position and length of a field in the input data records, respectively, and ‘V’ to represent variables of other types.